safe-global/safe-eth-py/README.rst

 Add new address for new chains
 ~~~~~~~~~~~~~~~~~~~~
-If you want to add a new Safe contract address to the library for an existing chain or add support for a new chain and
-its contracts, you must open a new issue of
+If you want to add Safe Smart Account support for a new chain you must `open a new issue <https://github.com/safe-global/safe-eth-py/issues/new?assignees=&labels=
-type `"Add safe addresses for a new chain" <https://github.com/safe-global/safe-eth-py/issues/new?assignees=&labels=
 add-new-address&projects=&template=add_safe_address_new_chain.yml&title=%5BNew+chain%5D%3A+%7Bchain+name%7D>`_.

 Once the issue is created or edited, an automatic validation will be executed.
 Finally, the Safe team will create and